jidongxiao/CSCI1200-DataStructures/lectures/05_pointers/README.md

 };
 ```

-This second approach also "nicely mimics the subscript notation used in the (original) for loop above, which highlights that fundamentally array subscripts are just pointer arithmetic." - comments by our mentor Eleanor Olson, :smile:.
+This second approach also "nicely mimics the subscript notation used in the (original) for loop above, which highlights that fundamentally array subscripts are just pointer arithmetic." - comments by a former mentor.

 ## 5.9 Sorting an Array